Diagnostics for Conditional Density Models and Bayesian Inference Algorithms: New Diagnostics Test Local and Global Consistency

 To test local consistency (Definition \ref{def:local_cons}), we introduce the {\em Local Coverage Test} (LCT) with the test statistic

 where $\widehat r_{\alpha}$ denotes the regression estimator and $G$ is a grid of $\alpha$ values.
 Large values of $T(\x)$ indicate a large discrepancy between $\widehat f$ and $f$ at $\x$ in terms of coverage, and Corollary \ref{cor:diagnostics} links coverage to consistency.
 To decide on the correct cutoff for rejecting $H_0(\x)$, we use a Monte Carlo technique that simulates $T(\x)$ under $H_0$.
 Algorithm \ref{alg:p_values} details our procedure.
+For the LCT, note that we are performing multiple hypothesis tests at different locations $\x$.
+After obtaining LCT p-values, we advocate using a method like Benjamini-Hochberg to control the false discovery rate.

 Similarly, we can also test global consistency (Definition \ref{def:global_cons}) with a Monte Carlo strategy.
+Algorithm \ref{alg:p_values_gct} in Supp.
+Mat.
+B. details our procedure.
 We introduce the {\em Global Coverage Test} (GCT) based on the following test statistic:

 We recommend performing the global test first and, if the global null is rejected, investigating further with local tests.
+Empirically, we have found that the power of our tests is related to the MSE (a measurable quantity) of the regression method we use.
+This observation is in line with similar results in \citet[Theorems 3.3 and 4.1]{kim2019globallocal}.
+Hence, as a practical strategy, we maximize power by choosing the regression model with the smallest MSE on validation data.